 The compressor map option is available for a basic subcritical cycle.
 When the Switch to Maps button is clicked, the System Specifications window will allow the user to select a compressor from the pulldown menu located in the Compressor box, as shown in Figure 12.
-Once a compressor is chosen, the user needs to select either the system Cooling Capacity or Capacity Multiplier option.
+Once a compressor is chosen, the user selects either the system Cooling Capacity Multiplier option.
 For simulating a system with a capacity provided by the selected compressor, input the value 1 in the Capacity Multiplier input box.